-5. How about transgender people?
+5. How about transgender and non-binary people?
 Where do they fit in?

 The same place all God's beloved children fit in: smack dab in the center of God's care, love and desire for health and wholeness for every single human being.